 Paper is my medium.
 I strive to be sensitive to it's authenticity, allowing it to become what it wants to be.

 R E S U M E

 Aimée Farnet Siegel will show at the Contemporary Arts Center in New Orleans, February—May, 2019 as one of nine artists in Hinge Picture, Memory Images.

-Aimée shows in New Orleans at Barristers Gallery.
-By invitation she was in several group shows including "Fivefecta" at Degas Gallery, 2017; "La Femme" curated by Don Marshall, 2016; Louisiana Contemporary at the Ogden Museum of Southern Art, as well as group shows at Rhino Contemporary and the George's Gallery, Metairie Park Country Day School.
-Aimée's inclusion in the January group show at Blue Spiral Gallery is her first in North Carolina.
-Aimée received her BFA from Louisiana State University and is an instructor at The New Orleans Academy of Fine Art.
+Aimée shows in New Orleans at Barrister’s Gallery.
+By invitation she was in several group shows including "Fivefecta" at Degas Gallery, 2017; "La Femme" curated by Don Marshall, 2016; Louisiana Contemporary at the Ogden Museum of Southern Art, among others.
+Aimée's inclusion in the January 2018 group show at Blue Spiral Gallery is her first in North Carolina.
+Aimée received her BFA from Louisiana State University.
+Aimée is currently teaching a class she created in abstract collage at The New Orleans Academy of Fine Arts.

 Her collectors include: Walda & Sydney Besthoff, Dathel & Tommy Coleman, Andrea Andersson & John Cable, Pia & Malcolm Ehrhardt, Jim Mounger, Barbara & Biff Motley, Robin & Bruce Crutcher and Auseklis Ozols.